AngelaRHoten/DoverForest/README.md

 # Albizia Trees
-An understated and somewhat less popular tree species, the non-native Albizia tree (Falcataria moluccana), proves to be a vital species in the Dover Forest ecosystem as a nesting and breeding site for the residential changeable hawk eagles and oriental pied hornbills.
+An understated and somewhat less popular tree species, the non-native Albizia tree, *Falcataria moluccana*, proves to be a vital species in the Dover Forest ecosystem as a nesting and breeding site for the residential changeable hawk eagles and oriental pied hornbills.
 The Albizia tree is globally well-known for its fast growth and nitrogen-fixing abilities.
 It was introduced into Singapore in the 1870s as a means of providing quick afforestation and shade given the species’ ability to rapidly grow a tall trunk.[^3] However, this rapid growth came at the cost of a thick, sturdy trunk and deep roots making the tree species prone to falling and branch breakage, inducing in some members of the public what came to be known as “falling tree anxiety”.[^4] What was initially intended to be a quick solution to Singapore’s initial greening efforts soon became a hazard.
 However, residents of the Dover Forest like the Changeable hawk eagle and the Oriental pied hornbill, both native and endangered birds in Singapore, find the Albizia Tree to be a perfect setup to build their nests.
 <param ve-image url="https://raw.githubusercontent.com/AngelaRHoten/DoverForest/main/media/Albizia Tree_Dover Forest.JPG"
        curtain="true"
-       title="East Dover Forest with Chintat, 2021"
+       title= "East Dover Forest with Chintat, 2021" attribution="Chua Chintat"
-       attribution="Chua Chintat"
        fit="contain">
 <param ve-image url="https://raw.githubusercontent.com/AngelaRHoten/DoverForest/main/media/Dover Forest_Albizia Tree_01.jpg"
-       title="Fallen Albizia Tree, February 2023"
+       title= "Fallen Albizia Tree, February 2023"
        attribution="Angela Ricasio Hoten"
        fit="contain">
 <param ve-image url="https://raw.githubusercontent.com/AngelaRHoten/DoverForest/main/media/Dover Forest_Albizia Tree_02.jpg"
-       title="Fallen Albizia Tree, February 2023"
+       title= "Fallen Albizia Tree, February 2023"
-       attribution="Angela Ricasio Hoten"
+       attribution= "Angela Ricasio Hoten"
        fit="contain">

 The natural cavities in the Albizia tree offer the Oriental pied hornbill suitable breeding sites for their young.
 Citizen scientists have observed the residential male Oriental pied hornbill deliver fruits, insects, and lizards to his mate nesting in the hollow of an albizia tree in East Dover Forest between March and April of 2022.